gsidsid/SoftSysCHorses/reports/final.md

 endif(NOT DEFINED NTHREADS)
 ```
 ### GPU Implementation
+The base code for the GPU implementation (cuda/src/kmeans) remains largely the same as the single threaded implementation described above.
+The distance algorithm which finds the distances from all the points to an origin point, however, has been modified to run in parallel and on the GPU.

+To manage the cuda development toolchain, a docker image was used, which builds off of the nvidia/cuda base image, and adds the code from this repo along with some appropriate text editing tools for testing within the container.
+To efficiently take the CPU implementation and make it runnable on GPU devices, the hemi framework was used.
+You can read more about it here: https://github.com/harrism/hemi.
+To make the device executing the algorithm use the NVIDIA 930MX GPU, some drivers were installed and configured, and the docker container was linked to the nvidia runtime.
+Furthermore, to ensure only the NVIDIA GPU was handling the code, the GPU was isolated using a build argument.

 ### Testing
 In order to assure Sid, our code hygienist, that our code works at all times, another explored skill was unit testing.